 Canadian 5-Year Bond Yield Surges

-General Mohamed Mahmoud 27 Feb
+General 27 Feb

 Bond yields and commodity prices surged around the world yesterday as confidence in a vaccine-induced rebound increases.